MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-narrator.md

 Narration uses the built-in HoloLens Text-to-Speech system.
 Text is narrated for any default language that supports Text to Speech.

-## Turn narration on in Settings
+## Turn narration on or off in Settings

-If you turn on narration in Settings, narration will stay on until you turn if off through Settings or a voice command.
+If you turn narration on or off in Settings, narration will stay on or off for the current and subsequent steps.

 - In the **Settings** dialog box, move the **Narration** slider to the on position.